liquidctl/liquidctl/README.md

 ## Installing on Windows

-A pre-built executable for the last stable version is available in [liquidctl-1.7.1-bin-windows-x86_64.zip](https://github.com/liquidctl/liquidctl/releases/download/v1.7.1/liquidctl-1.7.1-bin-windows-x86_64.zip).

-Executables for previous releases can be found in the assets of the [Releases](https://github.com/liquidctl/liquidctl/releases) tab, and development builds can be found in the artifacts on the [AppVeyor runs](https://ci.appveyor.com/project/jonasmalacofilho/liquidctl/history).
+_The liquidctl team has stopped providing executable files for Windows.
+Issue [#370](https://github.com/liquidctl/liquidctl/issues/370) contains more information._

+Recent versions of Python and libusb are required.
+The libusb DLLs can be found in [libusb/releases](https://github.com/libusb/libusb/releases) (part of the `libusb-<version>.7z` files) and the appropriate (e.g. MS64) `.dll` and `.lib` files should be extracted to the system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).

-Products that are not Human Interface Devices (HIDs), or that do not use the Microsoft HID Driver, require a libusb-compatible driver, see notes in [Supported devices](#supported-devices)).
+Additionally, products that are not Human Interface Devices (HIDs), or that do not use the Microsoft HID Driver, require a libusb-compatible driver, see notes in [Supported devices](#supported-devices)).
 In most cases Microsoft WinUSB is recommended, which can easily be set up for a device with [Zadig](https://zadig.akeo.ie/):¹ open the application, click `Options`, `List All Devices`, then select your device from the dropdown list, and click "Replace Driver".
-Note that replacing the driver for devices that do not require it will likely cause them to disapear from liquidctl.
+Note that replacing the driver for devices that do not require it will likely cause them to disappear from liquidctl.

-The pre-built executables can be directly used from a Windows Command Prompt, Power Shell or other available terminal emulator.
-Even so, most users will want to place the executable in a directory listed in [the `PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable)), or change the variable so that is true; this allows omitting the full path and `.exe` extension when calling `liquidctl`.

-_Alternatively to the pre-built executable,_ it is possible to install liquidctl from PyPI or directly from the source code repository.
-This is useful to contribute fixes or improvements to liquidctl, or to use advanced features like the liquidctl API.

-Since HWiNFO 6.10 it is possible for other programs to send additional sensor data in through a Windows Registry API, and [`LQiNFO.py`](extra/windows/LQiNFO.py) is an experimental program that uses the liquidctl API to take advantage of this feature.

-Pre-build liquidctl executables for Windows already include Python and libusb, but when installing from PyPI or the sources both of these will need to be manually set up.
-The libusb DLLs can be found in [libusb/releases](https://github.com/libusb/libusb/releases) (part of the `libusb-<version>.7z` files) and the appropriate (e.g. MS64) `.dll` and `.lib` files should be extracted to the system or python installation directory (e.g. `C:\Windows\System32` or `C:\Python36`).

-To install any release from PyPI, *pip* should be used:
+To install a liquidctl release from PyPI, *pip* should be used:

 ```
 > pip install liquidctl